Openning07/awesome-curriculum-learning/README.md

 #### Why Curriculum Learning?
 Self-Supervised Learning has become an exciting direction in AI community.
   - Bengio: "..."
 (ICML 2009)

+Biological inspired learning scheme.
+  - Learn the concepts by increasing complexity, in order to allow learner to exploit previously learned concepts and thus ease the abstraction of new ones.

 ## Contributing
 <p align="center">